 Overview

-This project aimed to use mass coral larval reseeding to restore damaged reef coral communities in the northern Luzon region of the Philippines and evaluating the socio-economic impacts.
+This project aimed to use mass coral larval reseeding to restore damaged reef coral communities in the northern Luzon region of the Philippines and evaluate the socio-economic impacts.

 The collapse of healthy reef ecosystems creates significant problems for local communities through loss of essential food and other resources, reduced economic and other values.
 Reef recovery can take many decades.